ucsdalpineclub/ucsdalpineclub.github.io/trs/250305-tent-review/_posts/2025-03-04-tent-review.md

 *Sometime in November 2024, I developed a non-life threatening medical condition forcing me to be (mostly) horizontal for several months.
 As part of an effort to stave off the beasts of boredom and apathy, I decided to write… a gear review?*

-For people who currently own 0 tents, I would recommend a cheap, backpacking oriented, free-standing tent for 2-3 people, something like [this one](https://www.rei.com/product/242714/the-north-face-stormbreak-2-tent) – in 2025, with a little sleuthing, these'll cost you anywhere from 100-200 dollars and weigh 4-6 pounds.
-For everyone else, read on.

 **This was written as a reference for California folks looking to buy a tent for backpacking specifically, in particular those looking to upgrade**… I lay out my decision-making process in pain-staking detail below.
 Please keep in mind that this calculus is highly regional\!
 I don’t pretend to know what is good for the Bavarian Alps, that would be dumb.
 Adapt this to your ranges of interest.

+For the sake of completeness, if you're buying your first-ever tent, I would recommend a cheap, backpacking oriented, free-standing tent for 2-3 people, something like [this one](https://www.rei.com/product/242714/the-north-face-stormbreak-2-tent) – in 2025, with a little sleuthing, these'll cost you anywhere from 100-200 dollars and weigh 4-6 pounds.

+For everyone else, read on.

 ## Prelude: What I was looking for in a backpacking tent